-The Female Officers
+The Police Officers

-These two ladies can be a bit scary if you don't know they are there.

-They are only cardboard cut-outs and nothing to worry about.
+There are some models and cardboard cut-outs of police officers around the museum.
+They can be a bit scary if you don't know they are there, but they are nothing to worry about.

-The Soundscapes

-There are three buttons like this with a picture of Lock-Up Mouse.
+The Soundscapes There are three buttons like this with a picture of Lock-Up Mouse.
 If someone presses them they make a noise.
 The noises are Cookie, the lock-up cat; lots of prisoners shouting and banging and a police officer walking and jangling keys.